The structural problem of digital certification

 For a certification infrastructure to be stable in the long term, it must remain neutral with respect to external factors that could alter its interpretation or operation.

-Operational neutrality means that proof validity does not depend on changing legal interpretations, financial expectations, internal governance models, or retroactive decisions.
+Operational neutrality means that cryptographic validity and verification semantics do not depend on changing legal interpretations, financial expectations, internal governance models, or retroactive decisions.
 It also means that economic dynamics do not interfere with technical verifiability.

 Structural stability requires that the rules under which something was certified remain applicable for verification, independently of institutional or contextual changes.